-- buildings and infrastructure assets straight line allocation over the useful life of the property as estimated by the valuer; - vehicles, plant, furniture and equipment on a straight line basis, generally over five years.
+- Buildings and infrastructure assets straight line allocation over the useful life of the property as estimated by the valuer; - Vehicles, plant, furniture and equipment on a straight line basis, between one and 21 years.

 More detail on depreciation rates for asset categories is included in note 12 to the accounts.